-5.2.5 Cars must be fitted with homologated sensors which provide all necessary signals to the SDR in order to verify the requirements above are being respected.
+- 5.2.5 All KERS energy storage devices must be situated between the front face of the engine and the driver's back when viewed in lateral projection.
+When establishing the front face of the engine, no parts of the fuel, oil, water or electrical systems will be considered. - 5.2.6 Cars must be fitted with homologated sensors which provide all necessary signals to the SDR in order to verify the requirements above are being respected.